Prospective Students

 About the UA Horn Studio

 The UA Horn Studio includes 12-15 horn students, ranging from performance, BA, and music education majors, to double degree and non-majors.
-Studio class meets weekly on Monday nights and we cover practical, technical, and performance topics (such as freelancing, transposition, confronting performance anxiety, establishing a private teaching studio).
+Studio class meets weekly on Friday afternoons and we cover practical, technical, and performance topics (such as freelancing, transposition, confronting performance anxiety, establishing a private teaching studio).
 Students perform regularly and guest artists visit often to share their expertise.
 All horn students are eligible to join the UA Horn Choir, which performs a concert every semester.

 The atmosphere in the horn studio is positive, hard-working, and supportive.
 We are all on unique journeys and career paths, but we share a commitment to be our best — as horn players, musicians, and as people.
 We hope you’ll join us in that pursuit!